 top of page

-Nestled in Central New York is a rare find of a family run business.
-FabFour Nursery is named after our sons, Michael, Daniel, Dylan, Mark and Gary and our granddaughters Casey, Adelyn, Amelia and Georgia and our first grandson Miles joined the family in January 2017!
+Nestled in Central New York is a rare find of a family-run business.
+FabFour Nursery is named after our sons.

 What makes us such a rare find?
-Our backyard nursery offers most plants at $5.97!!!!
+Our backyard nursery offers most plants at $8.97!!!!
 How can we do that?
-We grow everything here on site and we strive to keep plants hardy for your growing zone.
+We grow almost everything here on site and we strive to keep plants hardy for your growing zone.
 Most plants offered here are plants hardy from Zone 3-9.
-Check your zone to be sure the plant you want is well suited for your growing conditions.
+Check your zone to be sure the plant you want is well-suited for your growing conditions.

-June bearing Strawberries 'Jewel', Black Raspberries 'Black Cap', Heritage Red Raspberries, Blueberries - Blue Crop, Elliot & Jersey, Annabelle Hydrangeas, Pink Diamond Hydrangeas, Phantom Hydrangeas, Silver Dollar Hydrangeas, PeeGee Hydrangeas, Weigela's six different kinds, Forsythia-pinks and yellows, Purple Iris's, Rose of Sharon, Spiraea's five different varieties, Miss Kim Lilacs, Ludwig Spaeth Lilacs, Blue Rug Juniper, Roses, Magnolias, Beebalm, Golden Curl Willows, Flowering Quince, Coreopsis, Golden Mop False Cypress, Potentilla, French Pink Pussy Willow, Regular Pussy Willows, English Lavender, warf Burning Bush, Golden Vicary Privet, Viburnums, Kumson Forsythia, Hostas, Daylily’s Stella d'Oro, English Cameo, Gogi berries, herbs & more all at $5.97ea!
+June bearing Strawberries, Heritage Red Raspberries, Blueberries - Blue Crop, Elliot & Jersey, Annabelle Hydrangeas, Pink Diamond Hydrangeas, Phantom Hydrangeas, Silver Dollar Hydrangeas, PeeGee Hydrangeas, Weigela's six different kinds, Beebalm, Lilacs, Flowering Quince, Pussy Willows, English Lavender, Hostas, Daylily’s Stella d'Oro, and others, Caladiums, berries, herbs & more all at $8.97ea!
 Need to have it delivered?
-We ship anywhere in the US except the west coast and cannot ship dogwoods to Florida.
+We ship anywhere in the US except the West Coast and cannot ship dogwoods to Florida.

 News and Updates........